 Author: Jeff Moran

-The short paper below explains why the United States could eventually “unsign” the United Nations (UN) Arms Trade Treaty (ATT).
-Its explores sources of enduring if not increasing American opposition to this treaty and highlights the linkages to the the UN’s small arms control process machinery in particular.
+The paper explores the sources of the increasing opposition to this treaty by opposing American political and civil society stakeholders during this early time period and highlights the linkages to the the UN’s fraught small arms control process machinery in particular.
 The paper builds upon prior research by the same author and calls further attention to the UN’s inter-agency International Small Arms Control Standards project as a example of interrelated transnational gun-control policy.

 The paper starts with views of recognized advocates for the ATT within the UN arms control and disarmament community.
-It also highlights reasons why the ATT is and will continue to viewed as a threat to not just the firearms industry industry, but to gun-owning civil society, small arms collectors, and sportsman (even if the ATT is never ratified by the United States).
+It also highlights reasons why the ATT is and will continue to viewed as a threat to not just the firearms and ammunition industry, but to lawfully firearms-owning civil society, small arms collectors, and sportsman stakeholders, even if the ATT is never ratified by the United States.

-The paper is 9 pages and touches upon the following themes:
+The paper is 9 pages excluding end notes and touches upon the following themes:

 – The ATT and the Future of Small Arms Control